SKindij/React-Redux-Knowledge-Base/Hooks/README.md

 ## <a name="effect-hook"></a>Effect Hook allows you
-+ to handle side effects - any actions that your component performs outside of its scope, such as fetching data, updating the document title and DOM, subscribing to events, or setting a timer;
++ to handle side effects
+  - any actions that your component performs outside of its scope,
+  - such as fetching data, updating document title and DOM, subscribing to events, or setting timer;
-+ to run code after every render, and specify which state variables or props it should depend on.
-This ensures that the effect is only re-run when its dependencies have changed, and avoids unnecessary computations.
++ to run code after every render
+  - specify which state variables or props it should depend on;
+  - this ensures that effect is only re-run when its dependencies have changed;
+  - this avoids unnecessary computations.

 &emsp; The Effect Hook in React can be used to replace the functionality of componentDidMount, componentDidUpdate, and componentWillUnmount lifecycle methods.